RSNA Value of Imaging through Comparative Effectiveness (VOICE) Program

 - Three online courses consisting of web-based videos, readings, assignments and webinars occurring between workshops

 The primary consideration of RSNA is the health and safety of all who are a part of our community.
-We understand the long-term impact COVID-19 has had on travel and in-person meetings, but we are hopeful that we will be able to offer this valuable educational opportunity as an in-person event.
+We understand the long-term impact COVID-19 has had on travel and in-person meetings and have decided to hold Workshop I on September 17-18, 2021 as a virtual meeting.
+We anticipate that Workshop II on February 25-26, 2022 will be held in-person.
 We will continue to monitor the situation and any change of plans will be communicated.

 - Recommended for radiologists and radiation oncologists at all levels of clinical experience, and imaging researchers